Pawanchandraupreti/Cyber_hero_agent/README.md

 - observability/ — tracing, logging, metrics utilities
 - examples/ — example alerts, test logs, and sample configurations
 - README.md — this file

-If you want, I can:
-- Add a generated Table of Contents with anchors
-- Convert the "Project Structure" list into an actual directory tree that matches the repo
-- Create an installation script or example config file for ADK integration